emilybache/Online-Shopping-Kata/README.md

 --------------

 A session holds all the Model Object classes which store their fields in the database.
-You should not alter the fields in these classes.
+If you change the fields in these classes then the database schema will need updating, so don't do this unless you have to.

 A shopping cart contains a mix of items of different types.
 When you switch stores, if that item is available at the new store, then you keep it in your shopping cart.